NutriAudit

 Disclaimer: NutriAudit is a decision-support tool designed to help you review your supplement stack for potential duplicate, conflicting, or excessive ingredients.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Always consult a qualified healthcare provider before making changes to your supplement routine, especially if you are pregnant, nursing, taking medications, or have a medical condition.

-Last updated: April 6, 2026 · Data sourced from FDA Dietary Reference Intakes, NIH Office of Dietary Supplements, and EFSA Scientific Opinions.
+Last updated: 2026-07-30 · Data sourced from FDA Dietary Reference Intakes, EFSA Scientific Opinions, and NIH Office of Dietary Supplements where applicable.